 Neither the City nor BAAQMD have adopted thresholds of significance for construction related GHG emissions, though BAAQMD encourages the incorporation of BMPs to reduce GHG emissions during construction where feasible and applicable.
-Both BAAQMD's 2017 CAP and the City of San Pablo Climate Action Plan identify goals requiring adoption of ordinances to promote community-wide waste reduction goals and recycling of construction and demolition materials in commercial and public construction projects.
+Both BAAQMD's 2017 CAP and the City of Oakland ECAP identify goals requiring adoption of ordinances to promote community-wide zero waste goals and recycling of construction and demolition materials in commercial and public construction projects.
+Consistent with the goals of the 2017 Clean Air Plan and the Oakland ECAP, the City of Oakland implements its waste reduction goal through its Construction and Demolition Debris Recycling Ordinance.
 As detailed in Section 3.3.7, a number of EBMUD standard practices and procedures, applicable to all EBMUD projects, have been incorporated into the project, including Standard Construction Specification 01 35 44, Environmental Requirements.
 Section 3.4.A, Air Quality and Emissions Control, of this specification requires the contractor to recycle construction waste or demolition materials to the extent feasible.
-Furthermore, construction of the new pumping plant would use recycled materials and reuse excavated earth on site to the extent feasible, as described in Section 4.3.7, Use of Recycled Materials, of the East Bay Municipal Utility District Wildcat Pumping Plant Project Aesthetic Conceptual Design Report (MWA Architects, 2021).
-Therefore, the project would be consistent with the goals in the 2017 CAP and the San Pablo Climate Action Plan and construction-related GHG emissions would not conflict with any plans, policies, or regulations adopted for the purpose of reducing GHG emissions (i.e., 2017 Scoping Plan Update actions, 2017 CAP, and the City of San Pablo Climate Action Plan).
+Furthermore, construction of the new PP would use recycled materials and reuse excavated earth on site to the extent feasible, as directed in Section 4.3.4, Use of Recycled Materials, of the East Bay Municipal Utility District Fontaine Pumping Plant Replacement Project Aesthetic Conceptual Design Report (Panorama Environmental, Inc., MWA Architects, and Dillingham Associates, 2021).
+Therefore, the Project would be consistent with the goals in the 2017 Clean Air Plan and the Oakland ECAP and construction-related GHG emissions would not conflict with any plans, policies, or regulations adopted for the purpose of reducing GHG emissions (i.e., 2017 Scoping Plan Update actions, 2017 Clean Air Plan, and the City of Oakland ECAP).

-Section 3.4.A, Air Quality and Emissions Control, of EBMUD's Standard Construction Specification 01 35 44, Environmental Requirements, also requires that construction crews use alternative-fueled construction equipment.
-Because EBMUD's Standard Construction Specification 01 35 44, Environmental Requirements, has been incorporated as part of the project and includes provisions to ensure that construction diesel trucks and off-road equipment would comply with the latest vehicle emission standards established by CARB pursuant to the 2017 Scoping Plan Update, construction of the project would not conflict with an applicable plan, policy or regulation adopted for the purpose of reducing the emissions of greenhouse gases and the impact would be less than significant.
+Additionally, as detailed in Section 3.3.7, a number of EBMUD standard practices and procedures, applicable to all EBMUD projects, have been incorporated into the Project, including Section 3.4.A, Air Quality and Emissions Control, of EBMUD Standard Construction Specification 01 35 44, Environmental Requirements, which includes provisions to ensure that construction diesel trucks and off-road equipment would comply with the latest vehicle emission standards established by CARB pursuant to the 2017 Scoping Plan Update.
+As such, construction of the Project would not conflict with an applicable plan, policy or regulation adopted for the purpose of reducing the emissions of greenhouse gases and the impact would be less than significant.